Lexington Realty Trust (LXP) Just Got Our Attention

-Lexington Realty Trust (NYSE:LXP) went down by -0.95% from its latest closing price compared to the recent 1-year high of $12.74.
-The company’s stock price has collected 2.87% of gains in the last five trading sessions.
+Lexington Realty Trust (NYSE:LXP) went up by 1.51% from its latest closing price compared to the recent 1-year high of $12.74.
+The company’s stock price has collected 3.15% of gains in the last five trading sessions.
 Press Release reported on 05/18/21 that Lexington Realty Trust Announces Appointment of Elizabeth Noe to Board of Trustees

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.